khoo04/jom_recycle/README.md

 # 💡 Jom Recycle

 ## 🌱 Overview
 Jom Recycle is a **smart recycling app** designed to help users classify waste using AI and provide guidance on proper disposal.
-This prototype release includes essential features to test core functionalities and gather feedback for future improvements.

 ## 🔹 Key Features Implemented
 ✅ **♻️ AI Image Recognition** – Upload or snap a photo to identify the recyclable item type.